-BICC - Bonn International Centre for Conflict Studies deals with a wide range of global topics in the field of peace and conflict research centring the causes and repercussions of violent conflicts.
-These topics range from the (de-)mobilization of violent actors, arms exports and small arms control to the importance of organized violence in global migration flows and the use of natural resources.
+BICC - Bonn International Centre for Conflict Studies is a non-university, non-profit research institute with international staff.
+It was funded in 1994 and deals with a wide range of global topics in peace and conflict research centring on the conditions, dynamics and consequences of violent conflicts.
+These topics range from the (de-)mobilisation of violent actors, arms exports and small arms control to migration and forced displacement as well as natural resources and social inequality.

 Based on applied and transdisciplinary research, the Centre offers technical and policy advice and contributes to public debates.